-For 2024-25 bulk charging, we have moved to a fixed leakage percentage value for all bulk supply agreements at 6.1%.
+For 2025-26 bulk charging, we are using a fixed leakage percentage value for all bulk supply agreements at 7.0%.
 We apply this automatically within the bulk supply charges menu into the wholesale starting volumetric tariff.

 We have assessed leakage losses on more modern DMAs (up to 20 years in age) within our water network across our region.
 We will continue to track our leakage performance and model future leakage to reflect a fair level of leakage attributable to modern metered networks and new-build features.